 Day 13: Machu Picchu/Sacred Valley, to Ollantayatambo

-A second day at Machu Picchu allows time for individual exploration of the dramatic site and a chance to contemplate its man-made wonders.
+A second and early morning visit to Machu Picchu allows time for individual exploration of the dramatic site and a chance to contemplate its man-made wonders.
 Ambitious hikers may consider hiking to the top of Huayna Picchu.
 This strenuous hike takes between two and three hours and provides spectacular views over the site of Machu Picchu.

 Day 14: Fly to the Amazon, Canoe up the Tambopata